 In 2012 a litigation guardian was appointed, but he did not put the County on notice.
 Rather, he spent time investigating whether an action could and should be commenced.

 Unfortunately, the court was not able to determine when the clock started ticking on the limitation period, noting that files from the previous litigation would be needed to determine the answer to that question.
 The court wrote,

 “The County is entitled to explore the question of whether or not (the plaintiff’s) capacity was considered in the original litigation or whether he was represented by a de facto litigation guardian.
 The County is also entitled to know if releases were signed which restrict the rights of any of the current litigants.
 The County is certainly entitled to request any evidence relating to the present claims which was preserved in the earlier litigation.”

-The experienced estate lawyers at Arbesman Hamilton LLP provide executors, trustees, and attorneys with fulsome advice on their responsibilities and obligations, and will help them mitigate any legal risks and liabilities, so that they are protected and the best interests of the beneficiaries and estate are maintained.
+The experienced estate lawyers at NULaw provide executors, trustees, and attorneys with fulsome advice on their responsibilities and obligations, and will help them mitigate any legal risks and liabilities, so that they are protected and the best interests of the beneficiaries and estate are maintained.
 Contact us online or at 416-481-5604 for a consultation.